Post

 ThirdParty Folder

-• Rename the extracted folder to “SDL2” to make is easier to reference the folder
+• Rename the extracted folder to “SDL3” for easier reference.

 Unzip